Pareto sensitivity, most-changing sub-fronts, and knee solutions: Concluding remarks and future work

 \section{Concluding remarks and future work}

-In this paper, we have seen how to use first-order rates of variation of Pareto solutions to better understand the tradeoffs of a Pareto front in multi-objective optimization.
-We have used such sensitivity rates to provide an answer to the open question of how to rigorously compute knee solutions, i.e., points where a small improvement in any objective leads to a large deterioration in at least one other objective.
-Based on the observation that such solutions lie where slopes in a Pareto front are levelized, we introduced a problem formulation~\eqref{prob:point_based_formulation} capable of accurately identifying the desired knee solutions.
-The corner stone of our approach is the ability to compute the gradient $\nabla f_i(x(\lambda))$ of each individual objective function~$f_i$ through the rate of variation~$\nabla x(\lambda)$ of the Pareto solution~$x(\lambda)$, where~$\lambda$ denotes a vector of objective weights.
+In this paper, we \tcb{showed} how to use first-order rates of variation of Pareto \tcb{optimal} solutions to better understand the tradeoffs of a Pareto front in multi-objective optimization.
+We have used such sensitivity rates to provide an answer to the open question of how to rigorously compute knee solutions, i.e., \tcb{solutions corresponding to nondominated points} where a small improvement in any objective leads to a large deterioration in at least one other objective.
+Based on the observation that \tcb{nondominated points corresponding to} such solutions lie where slopes in a Pareto front are levelized, \tcb{we introduced formulation~\eqref{prob:point_based_formulation} to accurately identify the desired knee solution}.
+The corner stone of our approach is the ability to compute the gradient~\tcb{$\nabla_{\lambda}( f_i(x(\lambda)))$} of each individual function~\tcb{$f_i(x(\cdot))$} through the rate of variation~$\nabla x(\lambda)$ of the Pareto \tcb{optimal} solution~$x(\lambda)$, where~$\lambda$ denotes a vector of objective weights.
 The formulation~\eqref{prob:point_based_formulation} was used to compute knee solutions following their verbal definition regardless of the presence of constraints.
-We called our approach {\it snee} to emphasize the use of Pareto sensitivity in the calculation of the derivatives of $F(x(\lambda))$.
-We have also shown in this paper how to compute the most-changing Pareto sub-fronts around a Pareto solution.
-Such sub-fronts are obtained from neighborhoods constructed in the decision space using the pseudo-inverse of the Jacobian matrix of the vector function~$F(x(\lambda))$ and include points that are distributed along directions of maximum change.
+We called our approach {\it snee} to emphasize the use of Pareto sensitivity in the calculation of the derivatives of~$F(x(\lambda))$.

+We \tcb{also showed} in this paper how to compute the most-changing Pareto sub-fronts around a \tcb{nondominated point}.
+Such sub-fronts are obtained from neighborhoods \tcb{of weight vectors} constructed using the pseudo-inverse of the Jacobian matrix of the vector function~\tcb{$F(x(\cdot))$} and include \tcb{nondominated} points that are distributed along directions of maximum change. \tcb{We considered the neighborhood achieving the highest value of the~MCM to be the most effective, and we evaluated the proposed neighborhoods numerically rather than analytically, \tcb{as such a theoretical study would be out of the scope of this paper.}}